 The Campbell County Training School, also known historically as the Rustburg School, is located in the courthouse town of Rustburg.
 The school began in 1922 with construction of an H-shaped building with two parallel wings each housing two classrooms, a so-called four-teacher school.
-In the early 1930s, the Rustburg School expanded to become a training school by adding three buildings and for three additional teachers.
+In the early 1930s, the Rustburg School expanded to become a training school by adding three buildings and three additional teachers.
 The first buildings constructed for the complex cost $7,500 of which the local African-American community contributed $800, the county school board, $5,600, and the Rosenwald Fund, $1,100.
 Standing today on their original sites, the buildings retain most of their historic building materials.
-The four one-story frame buildings are likely the only surviving four building Rosenwald training complex in Virginia.
+The four one-story frame buildings are likely the only surviving four-building Rosenwald training complex in Virginia.
 The training school served students through 1968, when the county began integrating its public schools.

 VLR: Virginia Landmarks Register